The average cost of UK electricity prices have rapidly increased over the last few years and has reached new highs in 2022.

 Switching electricity suppliers is still a good idea if you can get a fixed-rate tariff that is cheaper than the future Ofgem price cap projections.
 The mindset has switched from saving money on your current deal to managing the price of your electricity bill against future increases.

 For business energy customers, the mindset is similar.
 Whilst there is no price cap for business energy, prices are increasing and there are greater switching options for businesses looking to manage the cost of their energy.

 Whilst switching your electricity supplier will save you the largest amount, you can change simple everyday habits to make sure you have some extra cash in your pocket every month.

-Leaving your appliances on standby can really kill all your electricity savings throughout the year.
-Make it apart of your night-time schedule or integrate it with your smart home schedule.
+Leaving your appliances on standby can kill all your electricity savings throughout the year.
+Make it a part of your night-time schedule or integrate it with your smart home schedule.
 The Energy Savings Trust estimates that the average household will save up to £80 a year with this simple change.